YouChan-William-Lee/BOOKEROO_project/README.md

 * Registration of public and publisher accounts
 * Login for public, publisher and admin accounts
-* Admin features like adding a user.
+* Admin features like adding a user
-* Admin features like approving a user.
+* Admin features like approving a user
-* Admin features like blocking a user.
+* Admin features like blocking a user
-* Admin can add Books.
+* Admin can add Books
-* Admin can edit Books.
+* Admin can edit Books
-* Book HomePage.
+* Book HomePage
-* Book Details page.
+* Book Details page
+* Users can buy books
+* Users can sell books
+* Users can share books
+* Admins can view all the transaction history
+* Transactions are done through PayPal API

 To run the application locally :